-When adopting or creating new software, training helps users adapt to changes in their their be it roles, new team members, or vendors, while support helps end-users address issues they experience.
-Support enables evolution of the software to better meet the needs of the organization from identification of a need for enhancement or bug fixes.
-In this Mindfield’s insight article we look at why training and support is important and how to get resources to address this need.
+When adopting or creating new software, training helps users adapt to changes in their roles, the addition of new team members, or vendors, while support helps end-users prevent issues from the get-go.
+Support enables the evolution of the platform to better meet the needs of the organization from spotting new enhancements to finding bugs that could hamper the workday.
+In this Insight article, we look at why training and support are important and how to get resources to address this need.

 Why Adopting Software Necessitates Training and Support Efforts

 No matter how user friendly or intuitive a software is, training is still required for an organization to realize the technology’s full capabilities.
 This is because software often patterns a number of approaches to using its features, but is never tailored specifically for one organization unless the approach of custom software development is taken.

 Technology adoption leads to a number of changes related to: